-The Board of Directors of NHICC, New Hampshire’s Incredible Creativity Connection, is comprised of our volunteer board members and our Executive Director.
+The Board of Directors of the New Hampshire Innovation and Creativity Connection (NHICC), is comprised of our volunteer board members and our Executive Director.

 Our Mission Statement – NHICC

 To empower New Hampshire’s youth to embrace any challenge, and to creatively solve it through perseverance, innovation and collaboration.

 Ellie Stetson is proud to be a teacher.
 As a teacher, she loves to see that our children and youth are excited about learning, happy, and successful.
 She supports their sense of wonder, curiosity and inquisitiveness as life-long learners.
 She is a graduate of Colby College with a major in Mathematics and has a Master’s Degree in Curriculum and Instruction.
 Recently retired, Ellie is now supervising student teachers from Southern New Hampshire University.
 Ellie has been involved in Creative Problem Solving and New Hampshire Destination Imagination for more than 15 years as a Team Manager, school and district coordinator, Appraiser, Regional and State Challenge Master, and a member of the Board of Directors.
 She is currently serving as the chair of the Appraiser Committee, and is a member of the Education and Training Committee.